xlladdins/xll/README.md

 Open in Visual Studio and double click on the solution (`.sln`).
 Press `F5` to build the add-in and start Excel with it loaded in the debugger.

+If your add-in does not load you should check your security settings.
+From the `File` tab select `Options`, then `Trust Center`.
+Click on the `Trust Center Settings...` button.
+Select `Macro Settings` and choose `Enable VBA Macros`.
+Do not open add-ins you do not trust.
+If you download an xll from the web you may have to right click on it, `Properties` and choose `Unblock` at the bottom of the dialog.

 ## AddIn

 The `xll::AddIn` class is used to register Excel functions and macros.